Mar 3, 2026

 • Table and column names

-• Data types (VARCHAR
+• Data types (VARCHAR, INTEGER, DECIMAL)

 • Indexes